Snowflake Setup Guide

 orsecurityadmin

-- Your Snowflake data warehouse's collation should be capable of handling both case-sensitive and non-ASCII characters to ensure the integrity of your data.
+Collation requirements: The Snowflake data warehouse's collation must be capable of handling both case-sensitive and non-ASCII characters to ensure the integrity of your data.

-NOTE: We do not recommend applying custom collation to your account, database, schema, table, or column.
-Instead, utilize collation directly in your queries.
-Custom collation reduces column storage (String) from 16 MB to 8 MB.
-If we attempt to load more than 8 MB of your data into a column with collation enabled, you will see a String is too long to be compared using collation error.
+NOTE: Avoid applying custom collation to your account, database, schema, table, or column.
+Instead, use collation directly in your queries.
+Custom collation reduces the maximum column storage for strings from 16 MB to 8 MB, which can result in a String is too long to be compared using collation error if more than 8 MB of data is loaded into a column with collation enabled.

 - The